|

 which we need the whole number in both systems) the denary system

-distinguishes between the sum of the (numbers formed by the single) digits
+distinguishes between the sum of the values of the single digits

-being divisible by 3 and the sum of the 'digits' being divisible by 9.
+being divisible by 3 and the sum of these values being divisible by 9.

 In the former case the number is indeed divisible by 3, in the latter case